RstEyeApp/rsteye/README.md

     - Install Inno setup(https://jrsoftware.org/isdl.php#stable) for windows and run below command to generate an installer
       - "C:\Program Files (x86)\Inno Setup 6\ISCC.exe" setup.iss

-# TODO

- - [X] create deb packge for debian
- - [X] create zip for mac
- - [X] Create installer for Windows

-  Significant Enhancements:

- - [X] Convert binary into a daemon binary, and create a service file for systemd.
- - [ ] Implement logging functionality and enable users to close the window.
-If the user closes it for over 3 hours, display a message emphasizing its  importance.
- - [ ] Consider rewriting the entire application in C++ for improved performance, especially since we'll utilize multithreading for logging and dealing with daemon binaries.